- Family Spice - https://familyspice.com -

 To make sure all of the layers were even, you need to divide each box mix batter into thirds.
 This is most easily done with a kitchen scale.

-Place your empty mixing bowl on the scale first then zero out your scale.
-Mix up your white cake mix batter into this bowl.
+3. Mark the new weight.
 Once the batter is done, read the weight of the scale and divide this number by 3.
 I swear this is the most complicated math problem you will have to solve for this unicorn cake project!

+4. Divide the batter.
 For me, the batter weighed 31.3 ounces.
 So, I needed two other bowls and I weighed out 10.4 ounces of batter into each of the three bowls.
 Remember, when weighing the batter, you need to place each bowl on the scale empty and zero out the scale before you pour in the batter.

-All this measuring is to insure that each layer of cake is as even as possible.
+5. Dye the batter.
 Once the batter is divided into the three bowls, I added the dyes.
 I used these food dyes from Wilton and I used their website to estimate the color recipes to get the bright colors we liked.

-I baked the 3 colorful cake layers in 3 8-inch cake pans lined with parchment paper.
-While the first three cakes were baking, I cleaned out my mixing bowl and mixed up the second box of white cake mix, divided the batter again 3 ways and colored up the last 3 cake layers.
+7. Repeat with second box of cake mix.
+While the first three cakes are baking, clean the mixing bowl and mixed up the second box of white cake mix, divide the batter again 3 ways and add food dye to the last 3 cake layers.

 Step 2: Make the unicorn horn

-About to make a fondant unicorn horn
+Collage of two pictures showing how to make a fondant unicorn horn.

-For the fondant unicorn horn, you need about a golf ball sized amount of fondant, some powdered sugar to keep things from getting sticky and a bamboo skewer.
-I rolled the fondant out on my silicone mat, but you can also dust a large flat work surface with powdered sugar and use that.
+1. Roll out the fondant.
+For the unicorn horn, you will need about a golf ball sized amount of fondant.
+Roll the fondant out on a silicone mat or flat work surface dusted with powdered sugar.

-Adhere more pressure on one end of the rope as you roll it back and forth to form a tapered end.
+3. Taper the end.
+Add more pressure on one end of the rope as you roll it back and forth to form a tapered end.
 Again, this takes some practice to get it right.
 If you don’t like how smooth your tapered rope is turning out, roll it back into a ball and start again.

 This is a fun project for your kid-helper.
 Remember, they have years of play-doh and slime experience behind them so don’t be surprised if they roll out a beautiful rope of fondant better than you!